HumanSignal/label-studio/docs/source/templates/serp_ranking.md

 meta_description:
 ---

-Based on your search input query, you can run the search results provided by snippets.
+Based on your search input query, you can select the most relevant search results provided by search engine.
 <br/>

 <img src="/images/templates/serp-ranking.png" alt="Search Page Ranking example" class="gif-border" width="552px" height="408px" />

 ## Labeling Configuration

+There are a lot of styles to make it look like search engine page.
+Search query is loaded as `$text` for `Text` objects.
+Specially formatted search results in html format are loaded as dynamic `Choices` via `value="$options"` parameter.
+Task data should contain field `options` with a list of objects, each one contains parameters for generated `Choice`.
+They also can be nested via `children` parameter to visually group results from the same domain.

+`html` content in task data should have escaped quotes (`\"`). `html` content in config should be html-escaped, see example in `Choices name="confidence"`.

+Example data for this config you can see below.

 ```xml
 <View>